-The course deals with the basic concepts of written and oral business communications.
-This course focuses on the importance of communication process, its objectives and types.
+The course introduces students to the basic concepts of written and oral business communications.

+This course focuses on the importance of the communication process, its objectives and types.
 It enables students to achieve competencies in business writing, including good and bad news business letters, memoranda, electronic mail, persuasive messages and formal reports.
-The course promotes student capacity in using electronic communication and technology appropriate to contemporary business functions.
-Additionally, it paves the way for student acquisition of life- long learning skills.
+The course promotes student capacity to use electronic communication and technology appropriate to contemporary business functions.
+Additionally, it paves the way for students' own personal development as professionals in the business world..